 T- 1.4.1 Malicious Authenticator Violates Attacker convinces users to use a maliciously implemented authenticator.
 Consequences: The fake authenticator does not implement any appropriate security measures and is able to violate all security goals of FIDO.
-AC2 Mitigations: A user may be unable to distinguish a malicious authenticator, but a Relying Party can use [SM-3] Authenticator Class Attestation to identify and only allow registration of reliable authenticators that have passed [SM-9] Authenticator SG-1 т- 1.4.1 Certification A Relying Party can additionally rely on [SM-4] Authenticator Status Checking to check if an attestation presented by a malicious authenticator has been marked as compromised.
-Violates T- 1.4.2 Uauth.priv Key Compromise Violates Attacker succeeds in extracting a user's cryptographic authentication key for use in a different context.
+AC2 Mitigations: A user may be unable to distinguish a malicious authenticator, but a Relying Party can use [SM-3] Authenticator Class Attestation to identify and only allow registration of reliable authenticators that have passed [SM-9] Authenticator SG-1

+T- 1.4.1 Certification Malicious Authenticator Violates authenticator has been marked as compromised.
+T- 1.4.2 Uauth.priv Key Compromise Violates Attacker succeeds in extracting a user's cryptographic authentication key for use in a different context.
 Consequences: The attacker could impersonate the user with a cloned authenticator that does not do trustworthy user verification, violating [SG-1].
-Mitigations: [SM-1] Key Protection measures are intended to prevent this.
-AC2 Relying Parties can check [SM-9] Authenticator Certification attributes to determine the type of key protection in use by a given authenticator class.
-SG-1 Relying Parties can additionally verify the [SM-15] Signature Counter and detect that an authenticator has been cloned if it ever fails to advance relative to the prior operation.
+SG-1 100 Mitigations: [SM-1] Key Protection measures are intended to prevent this.
+AU2 Relying Parties can check [SM-9] Authenticator Certification attributes to determine the type of key protection in use by a given authenticator class.
+Relying Parties can additionally verify the [SM-15] Signature Counter and detect that an authenticator has been cloned if it ever fails to advance relative to the prior operation.

-T- 1.4.3 User Verification By-Pass Violates Attacker could use the cryptographic authentication key (inside the authenticator) either with or without being noticed by the legitimate user.
-SG-1 Consequences: Attacker could impersonate user, violating [SG-1].
-AC3 Mitigations: A user can only register and a Relying Party only allow authenticators that perform [SM-1] Key Protection with an appropriately secure user verification process.
+T- User Verification By-Pass Violates Attacker could use the cryptographic authentication key (inside the authenticator) either with or without being noticed by the legitimate user.
+Consequences: Attacker could impersonate user, violating [SG-1].
+SG-1 AC3 Mitigations: A user can only register and a Relying Party only allow authenticators that perform [SM-1] Key Protection with an appropriately secure user verification process.
 Does not apply to Silent Authenticators.

 T- 1.4.4 Physical Authenticator Attack Violates Attacker could get physical access to FIDO Authenticator (e.g. by stealing it).
 Consequences: Attacker could launch offline attack in order to use the authentication key.
 If this offline attack succeeds, the attacker could successfully impersonate the user, violating [SG-1] Strong User Authentication.
-AC5 / AC6 Attacker can introduce a low entropy situation to recover an ECDSA signature key (or optherwise extract the Uauth.priv key), violating [SG-9] Attestable Properties if the attestation key is targeted or [SG-1] Strong User Authentication if a user key is targeted.
-SG-1 AC6 Mitigations: [SM-1] Key Protection includes requirements to implement strong protections for key material, including resistance to offline attacks and low entropy situations.
+SG-1 AC5 / Attacker can introduce a low entropy situation to recover an ECDSA signature key (or optherwise extract the Uauth.priv key), violating [SG-9] Attestable Properties if the attestation key is targeted or [SG-1] Strong User Authentication if a user key is targeted.
+700 Mitigations: [SM-1] Key Protection includes requirements to implement strong protections for key material, including resistance to offline attacks and low entropy situations.
 Relying Parties should use [SM-3] Authenticator Class Attestation to only accept Authenticators implementing a sufficiently strong user verification method.

-1 Т- .4.6 Fake Authenticator Violates Attacker is able to extract the authenticator attestation key from an authenticator, e.g. by neutralizing physical countermeasures in a laboratory setting.
+T- 1.4.6 Fake Authenticator Violates Attacker is able to extract the authenticator attestation key from an authenticator, e.g. by neutralizing physical countermeasures in a laboratory setting.
 Consequences: Attacker can violate [SG-9] Attestable Properties by creating a malicious hardware or software device that represents itself as a legitimate one.
 SG-9 Mitigations: Relying Parties can use [SM-4] Authenticator Status Checking to identify known-compromised keys.
 Identification of such compromise is outside the strict scope of the FIDO protocols.